Public Health · Underserved Communities

 Reaching the unreached.

-The Pluto Foundation delivers mobile preventive health services to communities that existing systems overlook.
-Named for the smallest, most distant body in our solar system, we go where others don't — to rural counties, underserved neighborhoods, and populations without consistent access to care.
+The Pluto Foundation plans to deliver mobile vaccination services to homeless and underserved communities that existing systems overlook.
+Named for the smallest body in our solar system, we plan to go where others do not.

 Preventive care,